Business Ideas for University Students

 One of the benefits of being a student is that they often have a skillset and passion that they’re already following, says Ghiassi-Razavi, especially given that you are studying a particular qualification.

-“Combined this with the energy of youth and you’ve got yourself a powerful weapon in the bid to generate some money on the side.”
+“Combine this with the energy of youth and you’ve got yourself a powerful weapon to generate some money on the side.”

-Ghiassi-Razavi’s action steps for starting a business in university:
+Ghiassi-Razavi’s action steps for starting a business at university:

 Now, there are two routes to businesses that you can explore as a student.
-The first involves the provision of services – “Service-Based”.
-This is likely the easiest route to take as you don’t need much capital to start these types of business.
-All you need is some time, and with the energy levels that students have these days… time should be aplenty.
+The first involves the provision of services or “Service-Based”.
+This is likely the easiest route to take as you don’t need much capital to start these types of businesses.
+All you need is some time, and with the energy levels that students have, time should be aplenty.
 Service-based businesses typically involve the selling of skills, competencies and resources.

 While these types of businesses allow you to start with relatively little capital requirements, they are more difficult to scale given that you need resources to deliver value.
 In service-based businesses, the skills are not separated from the provider.